xblondel-alg/search_logs/README.md

 The API uses Flask and Werkzeug.
 Werkzeug being a development platform, additional deployment options would be needed to ship to production with a production-ready web server (such as nginx).

+The server listens to port 5000 on localhost.

 We expose the two requested routes:

 - `GET /1/queries/count/<DATE_PREFIX>`